Husseinhhameed/CoHAtNet/README.md

 ## Contributing
 We welcome contributions!
 Feel free to open an issue or submit a pull request if you'd like to improve this repository or report a bug.
+If you have any questions or need further assistance, please feel free to email Hossein Hasan at hossein.h.hasan@gmail.com.